irc-moo/irc-moo/README.md

 ## motive

-* Make IRC accessable to less technical people by reducing 'configuration', make setting up a bouncer trivial.
+* Make IRC accessible to less technical people by reducing 'configuration', make setting up a bouncer trivial.

 * Improve on UI and UX of current IRC clients